 Admissions and Visiting Campus

 Application and admissions processes will continue.
 Prospective students will still be able to apply for admission, move through the admission process, and receive admissions decisions from the University.
-Our admission team, and the rest of the University, remains as committed as ever to maintaining high levels of service to prospective students as they plan their future at St. Kate's in 2021 and beyond.
+Our admission team, and the rest of the University, remains as committed as ever to maintaining high levels of service to prospective students as they plan their future at St. Kate's in 2022 and beyond.
 To connect with your admission counselor, visit our Admission and Aid page.

 We offer several ways to learn about St. Kate's virtually, or to safely visit campus in person.
 Options include individual campus tours, visits with your admission counselor, phone appointments, and online events.
-Before visiting campus, all visitors must complete a Visitor Health Screening Checklist.

 University Event Statuses